 Works & Achievements

-Bernstein's first symphony, inspired by the biblical Book of Jeremiah, revealing his deep attachment to his Jewish heritage.
-It earned him the New York Music Critics Circle Award in 1944 and launched his career as a composer.
+Bernstein's first symphony, inspired by the biblical Book of Jeremiah; it earned him the New York Music Critics Circle Award in 1944 and established his reputation as a serious composer beyond Broadway.

-A lively musical following three sailors on shore leave in New York City during World War II.
-Bernstein's first major stage success, it embodies the optimism of postwar America.
+A musical following three sailors on leave in New York City during World War II; Bernstein's first major stage success, blending humor, jazz energy, and infectious melody.

 Anecdotes